iknowjason/edge/README.md

 @0xdabbad00 for general AWS tools and inspiration

 This tool was inspired from many other tools and authors, including dnsrecon and gobuster.
 Yeah I know.
 Not a lot new here - just another subdomain enumeration tool.
-Just wanted to learn Golang.
+I just really wanted to learn Golang :-)

 "Black Hat Go" book